ml-explore/mlx-c/docs/src/overview.rst

 Fast Custom Ops
 ===============

-To maximize performance, one can leverage :doc:`compilation
-<compile>`.
-However, sometimes compilation falls short, and in that case
-MLX comes with :doc:`fast <fast>` custom implementations for some mainstream operations.
+To maximize performance MLX has :doc:`fast <fast>` custom implementations for some common operations.